-The core requirement in sociology may be met by 151, 203, or 317.
-Sociology 210, 311, and 317 may be a part of the teaching minor in the academic study of religions.
+The core requirement in sociology may be met by 151 or 217.
+Sociology 210, 311, and 217 may be a part of the teaching minor in the academic study of religions.

-151 SOCIOLOGICAL PRINCIPLES AND PERSPECTIVE.
+151 SOCIOLOGICAL PRINCIPLES AND PER-SPECTIVE.
 F and S, core.
 A general introduction to the discipline.
 Provides a brief theoretical and conceptual grasp of sociology as a body of knowledge dealing with group relationships as these affect both the individual and society.
 An attempt is made to articulate this knowledge and to demonstrate its use by showing how a sociological perspective offers a rational interpretation of issues current in our society.
-Should not be taken by students who have completed 203.
 Staff.